sarahchou/sarahchou.github.io/README.md

   - `cd DemoWebApp`
   - `ls`

-3. Turn that into a heroku project
+3. Initialize it as a heroku project
   - `heroku login`
   - `heroku create`